SESYNC-ci/basic-netlogo-lesson/docs/_slides/overview.md

 ===

-Click on the 'Info' tab to switch screens.
+## The 'Info' tab

-Here you will find useful 'meta' information about the model.
+On this screen, you will find useful 'meta' information about the model.

 | Section          | Description                                                                                      |
 |------------------+--------------------------------------------------------------------------------------------------|